ResearchComputing/Documentation/docs/software/spack.md

 [johndoe@c3cpu-c11-u17-2 ~]$ spack list
 ```

+The above command lists all 7000+ packages available for installation with Spack.
+As a result, this command may take some time to execute.
 To search for a specific software by name, you can use `spack list <software name>`.
 For example:

 ```
 [johndoe@c3cpu-c11-u17-2 ~]$ spack list fastqc